Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

 ## Customize the FROM address used for email communications with users
 Amazon SES is an email service that enables you to send and receive email using your own email addresses and domains.
+I started by verifying a new email address that I can use for the service.
+After that I updated the config.js file and configured the calues for the file (locate the changed values in the file section).